Frequently Asked Questions About Orthodontics

 Can I make all my appointments in the afternoon after school and late in the day?

 We do our best to work with your schedule.
-Longer visits are often placed mid-day (10 a.m. – 2:30 p.m.), while shorter checkups are usually scheduled in the early morning or after school hours when possible.
+Longer appointments are typically scheduled between 9 a.m. and 1 p.m., while shorter checkups are often available after school when possible.

 Do you see patients for emergencies?

-Yes.
-If you’re having an orthodontic emergency, please contact our office.
+Orthodontic emergencies are very rare, but if one does occur, please contact our office and we will help guide you.
 You’ll also find after-hours instructions on our website and voicemail.

 Financial and Insurance